-Note: Students who have been excluded/dismissed from a faculty due to poor academic performance may be considered for admission to another programme at UP.
-The Admissions Committee may consider such students if they were not dismissed more than twice.
-Only ONE transfer between UP faculties will be allowed, and a maximum of two (2) transfers within a faculty.
+Note:

-Important faculty-specific information on undergraduate programmes for 2022
+- Students who have been excluded/dismissed from a faculty due to poor academic performance may be considered for admission to another programme at UP, as per faculty-specific requirements. - Only ONE transfer between UP faculties and TWO transfers within a faculty will be allowed. - Admission of returning students will always depend on the faculty concerned and the availability of space in the programmes for which they apply.